How to Assess a Peripheral Intravenous (IV) Cannula

 [show_more more=”Show References” less=”Hide References” align=”center” color=”#808080″]

-Dr Gillian Ray-Barruel is a leading nursing and ICU researcher who coordinated the OMG Study which recruited more than 40,000 patients with PIVCs globally.
-Gillian is fully funded on a highly competitive Griffith University post-doctoral fellowship to improve assessment and action by bedside clinicians regarding prevention of PIVC complications.
+Dr Gillian Ray-Barruel is a leading nursing and ICU researcher who coordinated the OMG Study, which recruited more than 40,000 patients with peripheral intravenous catheters globally.
+Gillian has extensive experience in vascular access devices research, critical care nursing, patient assessment, project management, medical writing and editing, and clinical trials coordination.
+Gillian is fully funded by a highly competitive Griffith University post-doctoral fellowship to improve assessment and action by bedside clinicians regarding the prevention of IV complications.